Every family needs a comprehensive camping checklist

-When planning a camping trip, you want to select the clothing and equipment that is compact enough to pack in your car (or on your motorcycle) but yet is versatile enough to provide comfort, regardless of weather, for the entire trip.
-When packing for the trip, organize your equipment into the 18 groups summarized below.
-Be sure to pack all of the Essential equipment and include as many Desirable and Optional items as packing space allows.
+When packing for a camping trip, you need a camping checklist to help you remember every item of clothing and equipment that will be needed to assure warmth and comfort for the entire trip - regardless of weather.
+To help you remember every important item, organize your equipment into the 20 equipment groups summarized below.
+Be sure to pack all of the Essential items in each group and include as many Desirable and Optional items as packing space allows.
 Also note Undesirable items within each group.
 For more information about each equipment area, please read my book, Basic Tent Camping.

 Optional: Families with children may have to add a rooftop cargo basket, trailer hitch rack, and/or small cargo trailer.